QualiSystems/devguide_source/_cloudproviders/9.0.0/power-off-and-delete.md

 ## PowerOff method

 The *PowerOff* method shuts down (or powers off) the VM instance.
-It is run automatically when reserving the sandbox, as part of CloudShell's default sandbox setup script, and can also be run manually by the sandbox end-user from the deployed App's commands pane.
+It is run automatically as part of the sandbox's teardown, and can also be run manually by the sandbox end-user from the deployed App's commands pane.
 When *PowerOff* completes, the green 'online' live status icon is replaced with a grey one on the App resource, indicating it is offline.

 **Note:** CloudShell sets the resource state to 'offline' if *PowerOff* completed successfully.